 Application and a final rant

 You need to apply a fair amount of sunscreen.
-The usual recommendation is 5-grams for the face and neck, which is basically the amount that would fit into a kitchen teaspoon.
-Of course, you will need more for arms and any other skin showing.
+The usual recommendation is 5 grams for the face and neck, which is the amount that would fit into a kitchen teaspoon.
+You will need more for arms and any other skin showing.
 Apply at least twice a day.
 More if you are in the sun and sweat a lot.
 And wear a hat.

 And may I rant a bit?
 I notice a lot of consumer foundations include sunscreen protection.
-This is one of the most insidious scams around.
-Besides the fact that I do not trust any makeup companies "SPF" ratings, if you were to put 5-grams of foundation on your face, you would look like you just escaped from the circus!
-Meanwhile, if you use less than the recommended 5-grams, you are absolutely not getting the advertised SPF!
+That's one of the most insidious scams around.
+Besides the fact that I do not trust any makeup companies "SPF" ratings, if you were to put 5 grams of foundation on your face, you would look like you just escaped from the circus!
+Meanwhile, if you use less than 5 grams, you are not getting the advertised SPF!
 I wish makeup companies would stop this nonsense.

 Step 3: Moisturizers

-Moisturizers are crucially important, but this is yet another area where marketing is out of control.
+Moisturizers are crucially important, yet another area where marketing is out of control.
 First of all, moisturizers do not add moisture.
 They prevent it from leaving.
 How many commercials have you seen telling you how much this-or-that companies product "adds" needed moisture to your face?
-This is a complete lie.
-All moisturizers contain stuff like paraffin (candle wax) or beeswax, or something equivalent.
-The point of these ingredients is to coat the skin with a barrier to keep moisture inside your skin from leaving.
+That's a complete lie.
+All moisturizers contain stuff like paraffin (candle wax), beeswax, or something equivalent.
+Why all these waxes?
+To coat the skin with a moisture barrier to keep the moisture inside!

-You can divide moisturizers into three (or four) groups, and this is based entirely on price, not on how they work.
-There are the super low-priced ones like Vaseline, Cetaphil makes a low-end one or something like Ponds Cold Cream (which is still my favorite makeup remover).
-These are really inexpensive and form a fantastic moisture barrier.
-In fact, the moisture barrier is so good that if you have a laser procedure or other facial issue, using one of these can promote healing much better than more expensive moisturizers and they are all well under $10.
+All moisturizers work the same, but you can divide them into three or four price groups.
+There are low-priced ones like Vaseline; Cetaphil makes a low-end one or something like Ponds Cold Cream.
+These are inexpensive and form a great moisture barrier.
+The moisture barrier is so good that if you have a laser procedure or other facial issue, using one of these can promote healing much better than more expensive moisturizers, and they are all well under $10.

-While these products have their uses and work the same or better than their more expensive cousins, they are inelegant.
-I don't care how moisturized my skin is, I don't want to walk around town with a coat of vaseline on my face, and I'm sure you don't either!
-For just a little more money ($20-$30) you can get a good moisture barrier and elegance too!
+These products have their uses and work the same or better than their more expensive cousins; they lack elegance.
+I might use one at night before I go to bed, but I don't want to walk around town with a coat of vaseline on my face, and I'm sure you don't either!
+For just a bit more money ($20-$30) you can have both.
 In this range, I like the La Roche-Posay moisturizers for daily wear.
 Some come with broad-spectrum SPF ratings, so you can slather on a nice coating of moisturizer and get your sunscreen in the bargain.
-That's what I do most of the time.
+There are also some excellent moisturizers+sunscreen from Korea.

-I do use a different moisturizer under makeup and for clients.
+I use a different moisturizer under makeup and for clients.
 As you know, it's crucial to moisturize before makeup!
-I really love Lait Crème Concentré from Embryolisse.
+I love Lait Crème Concentré from Embryolisse.
 Several of the pro-makeup people I work with love this product, and that's how I discovered it.
-It's a bit runnier than a lot of moisturizers, and that has some advantages for makeup.
+It's a bit runnier than many moisturizers, which has some advantages for makeup.
 Since it's thinner, you can apply a much more delicate layer to the face.
 The product's liquidity also makes it easy to apply with a brush, which is useful if you have a client who doesn't like their face to be touched.
 It costs $28, which is a very reasonable price.
 I usually go for the New York Edition.
 I can never resist buying that one because it is so cute.

 But if you want, you can spend more money on moisturizers.
-For example, for $100 or more, you can get creams with all kinds of additives, such as hyaluronic acid, that make absolutely no sense to put on your face.
-If you are really desperate to dig a hole in your purse, buy La Mer.
-You can get 2 oz. for $345, but why not go all the way and get 8.4 oz for $1,290?
-Even for over one thousand USD, the active ingredients are still paraffin and beeswax, but you get to pay a lot more for them this way.
+For example, for $100 or more, you can get creams with additives, such as hyaluronic acid, that make no sense to put on your face.
+If you are desperate to dig a hole in your purse, buy La Mer.
+You can get two oz. for $345, why not go all the way and get 8.4 oz for $1,290?
+Even for over one thousand USD, the active ingredients are still paraffin and beeswax.
+Of course, you get to pay more for them this way.

-That's it for now.
 Part 2 introduces the basics of acids, so you can understand how and what to expect and look for!
 I hope this article helps keep you beautiful and leaves more money in that gorgeous purse.
-If you have comments or quesitons, please send the nice ones to me!
-To do that, you can message me on Twitter
+If you have comments or questions, please send the nice ones to me!